ManixI/ludumDare54/issues.md

  - [61] running sfx that scales with speed
  - [68] remove ceiling and floor
  - [71] stop spokes from spawning partly off platforms
- - [72] only check collision for things on screen
  - [74] slow down game pacing and add speed cap
  - [76] spike hitboxes are too big
  - [78] add background